Trade Gold Trading

 Brief History

-Candlesticks were created in the 18th century by legendary rice trader known as Homma Munehisa to give overview of the opening, high, low and closing market crude crude oil price over a given time period.
+Candlesticks were created in the 18th century by legendary rice trader known as Homma Munehisa to give overview of the opening, high, low and closing market crude oil price over a given time period.

 Types of Oil Trading charts